jbhovell/movie-ratings/README.md

 ## Movie Ratings
 My 10% time project.
 I have demoed it on the Media Services' innovation day in April.

+I used Node.js for the backend and Handlebars for the frontend.

 #### Context
 I like watching movies, but I don't want to waste my time watching something not good unless it is recommended.